Rachel Eisenstat is a Denver-based musician splitting her time between teaching, songwriting, recording, and performing.

 Rachel has recorded two studio albums (under the moniker Raven Jane) and fronts the Janis Joplin tribute band Flower in the Sun.
-She has recorded session vocals and has been a guest performer with numerous local and national acts including Lotus, the Steel Wheels, and Eldren.
+She has recorded session vocals and has been a guest performer with numerous local and national acts.
 She sings at weddings and other special events with the Diamond Empire Band and the Spotlight Band.

-Rachel studied classical and jazz voice under Dr. Debra Detwiler at Goshen College, where she also trained in music theory and classical guitar.
+Rachel studies commercial contemporary music (CCM) with Kate Emerich, B.M., M.S., CCC-SLP.
+She previously studied classical and jazz voice under Dr. Debra Detwiler at Goshen College, where she also trained in music theory and classical guitar.
 Rachel teaches at Performance High in Denver, CO, and previously taught at the Loveland Academy of Music in Loveland, CO, and the T.G.
 School of Music in Goshen, IN.

 Who should take voice lessons with Stage Native?